pnp/copilot-feedback-bot/docs/setup.md

 5. In the project root folder, run: ```deploy/InstallToAzure.ps1```
 6. Installation will take upto 45 mins if not run before.
 7. You can run multiple times; if a resources is already created, it'll be skipped.

-## Optional - Deploy Bot Admin Teams App
-There is a React web application deployed to the app service that handles administration of bot questions, and other areas.
-The app can be accessed via MSAL logins or with Teams SSO.
-Teams is the prefered method as it doesn't require any extra authentication.

-* Create Single-page application App registration for MSAL 2.0 - https://learn.microsoft.com/en-us/entra/identity-platform/scenario-spa-app-registration
-* Configure SSO for admin app registration - https://learn.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/authentication/tab-sso-register-aad

-__todo__

 ## Manual Setup - Create Azure Resources
 You can deploy the ARM template manually: